 7. Get the frequency right

 There’s no right or wrong answer here but you do need to establish the right balance.
 Don’t post enough and your following will dwindle, your engagement levels will plummet and you’ll be missing a tonne of opportunity to build your business through Instagram.
-Remember that Instagram’s feed algorithm has evolved from a simple reverse chronological feed so prior engagement will be a factor on how high your post shows on your follower’s feed.
+Remember that Instagram’s news feed algorithm has evolved from a simple reverse chronological feed so prior engagement will be a factor on how high your post shows on your follower’s feed.

 Post too often and you’ll become irritating.
 Plus, we’d be surprised if you can post five times a day and make every single picture high quality, relevant and inspiring.
 Onto the next point…